 A sink vent is a necessary part of the drain for any sink.
 The purpose of a sink vent is to help prevent a vacuum that can occur when the sink is full of water.
 Allowing air into the drain through a sink vent will help keep the drain flowing properly.
-In most houses, the sink drain line will go into the wall where it will connect with a sanitary tee that splits; going down for the drain and up to the exterior vent where it can release sewer gas and allow fresh air into the line helping water from the fixture to drain quickly.
+In most houses, the sink drain line will go into the wall where it will connect with a sanitary tee that splits—going down for the drain and up to the exterior vent, where it can release sewer gas and allow fresh air into the line to help water drain quickly.

-In mobile homes and some site-built homes, the sink drain goes down after the trap and does not have a vent at all.
+In mobile homes and some site-built homes, the sink drain goes down after the trap and have no external vent at all.
 If the drain does not have a vent in the wall it should have one under the sink.
 Venting a sink locally can be accomplished with an auto vent.

-If your sink is draining slowly and it isn’t due to a drain clog it could be a sink vent issue.
-If the sink is connected to a roof vent it may be a good idea to consult a professional plumber.
-For a sink that is vented locally with an auto vent, it could be that the vent is not working properly and you may need to replace it.
+If your sink is draining slowly and it isn’t due to a drain clog, it could be due to a sink vent issue.
+If the sink is already connected to a roof vent, it may be best to consult a professional plumber to diagnose the problem.
+Alternatively, if the sink is vented locally with an auto vent, it could be that the vent is not working properly and may need replacement.

-- Put the trap together and put it loosely on the bottom of the sink pop up drain so you can determine what height to bring the sanitary tee up to.
+- Assemble the trap and position it loosely on the bottom of the sink pop-up drain so you can determine what height to bring the sanitary tee up to.

-- Once everything lines up the way you want to remove all of the drain parts and glue each piece into position.
-Mark the fittings before you remove them and glue them if you have angles that are hard to match.
-Double check that each joint is glued.
-Leaving a fitting unglued is very easy to do when working with abs pipe since the fittings and the glue are both black.
+- Remove all of the drain parts, then reassemble the connections with glue.
+Double-check that each joint is glued.
+Leaving a fitting unglued is very easy to do when working with ABS pipe since the fittings and the glue are both black.

 - Apply plumber's tape to the threads of the auto vent and screw it into position.

 - Run the water in the sink to check for leaks.
 Then, fill up the sink and drain it all at once to verify that it drains properly and that there are no leaks when a large amount of water is draining.